rubisco-sfa/ILAMB/doc/add_model.rst

       └── rsds_Amon_CLM40cn_historical_r1i1p1_185001-201012.nc
       └── rsus_Amon_CLM40cn_historical_r1i1p1_185001-201012.nc

-and the driver will interpret the model in exactly the same manner.
+and the run script will interpret the model in exactly the same manner.
 The variables can even be in the same file or across multiple files representing different sections of the simulation time.
 We will detect which variables are in which files, and combine them